 “This kind of recognition will help to inspire even more visitors to explore Scotland and its many hidden gems, helping to boost the country’s visitor economy as a result.”

-Mike Robinson, chief executive of the Royal Scottish Geographical Society, added: “As the most geo-diverse country in the world, Scotland has a wealth of fascinating geological sites.
+Mike Robinson, chief Executive of the Royal Scottish Geographical Society, said: “As the most geo-diverse country in the world, Scotland has a wealth of fascinating geological sites.

 “It is therefore unsurprising, yet encouraging, to see Scotland feature so heavily in this list.”